 Organizations can propose three to five team members for participation, including one team leader.
 See the training track webpage for more information on participant criteria.

-Each organization must submit an application demonstrating readiness, fit and commitment to training and implementation.
-The application deadline is Thursday, January 19, 2017.
-Application links can be found on the webpage for each training track.
+Each organization was asked to submit an application demonstrating readiness, fit and commitment to training and implementation.
+The application deadline was Thursday, January 19, 2017.

 SAMHSA will cover travel and lodging for teams to participate in the Learn stage (on-site training in Santa Ana Pueblo, New Mexico).
 NNED membership is required for NNEDLearn participation.
 If you are not a NNED member you can sign up now, please allow 24-48 hours for your account to be activated.